This section describes how to configure a Linux client for using NFSv4.1 with Kerberos.

 , the Linux system maps the root user to the machine account user for the Linux system on the Qumulo cluster.
 However, the machine account user doesn’t have all the privileges of the root user, such as special permissions for the Qumulo cluster.
 You must specify all permissions in ACLs.-

-Log in to an AD domain and configure
+Connect to an AD domain and configure

 sssd